 - Sheila Kohler // The Cagibi Express Interview (Thursday, May 17, 2018) - by Cagibi

 Our Next Issue

-Cagibi Issue 3 arrives July 13, with a section themed Recovery.
-Cagibi publishes four digital issues a year.
-Submissions are open, and editors are reading.
+Cagibi Issue 3 arrived July 13, 2018, with a section themed Recovery.

 This October, join a small group of writers for a long weekend of dedicated writing time and workshops under the spell of Hudson Valley’s spectacular autumn.